 Harmonizers can be eager, adaptable partners.
 When in a relationship with another steady personality, it is important that they find a way to hold one another accountable to their actions and responsibilities.

-In a romantic relationship, IS personality types bring strengths like...
+In a romantic relationship, the DISC type IS personality brings strengths like...

 - Ability to see things from their partner’s point of view